Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Ohio Stats and Trends

-- Thus far this year Ohio has two wins against the spread.
+- Thus far this season Ohio has two wins against the spread.

-- Ohio's games this year have hit the over on two of six set point totals (33.3%).
+- Ohio's games this year have gone over the total in two out of six opportunities (33.3%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.